junxit/us-congress-bills-114/metadata.md

 - 2016-05-19 — Referred to the Committee on the Judiciary, and in addition to the Committees on Financial Services, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-05-19 — Referred to the Committee on the Judiciary, and in addition to the Committees on Financial Services, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-05-19 — Referred to the Committee on the Judiciary, and in addition to the Committees on Financial Services, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-05-25 — Committee Consideration and Mark-up Session Held.
+- 2016-05-25 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-12-23 — Committee on Energy and Commerce discharged.
+- 2016-12-23 — Committee on Energy and Commerce discharged.
+- 2016-12-23 — Committee on Financial Services discharged.
+- 2016-12-23 — Committee on Financial Services discharged.
+- 2016-12-23 — Placed on the Union Calendar, Calendar No. 702.
+- 2016-12-23 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-892, Part I.
+- 2016-12-23 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+114-892, Part I.